You are here

 The NAVIGATE Program allocates participants to rotations based on organisational priorities, available opportunities, educational background, experience, career aspirations, location and developmental needs.

-The first rotation will see participants that are new to Defence placed in a position within Defence Science and Technology Group.
-This will provide them with the opportunity to get to know and contribute to Defence’s dedicated science and technology group.
+The first rotation will see participants that are new to Defence placed in a position within Defence Science and Technology Group (DSTG).
+This rotation will provide participants with a solid foundation of knowledge and experience that will support them as they progress through the program.

 Current Defence employees will be provided with an opportunity to broaden their knowledge of Defence’s Science and Technology work through a placement in the broader STEM ecosystem that can benefit from their STEM knowledge and expertise.